 - Tip-Over Protection — Accidents can happen at any time, and if your space heater accidentally gets knocked over, you don’t want it to turn into a fire hazard.
 Many models come equipped with tip-over protection to shut it off when it’s not upright.

 - Overheat Protection — The heating components inside space heaters get incredibly hot to make the room comfortable.
 When that happens, it can become a hazard.
 To ensure that you stay safe, many oil filled radiator heaters come with overheat protection to automatically shut the device off and not allow it to turn back on until it has reached a safe temperature.

-Oil Filled Heater Reviews
+Oil Filled Heater Buying Guide

-Now that you know how an oil filled space heater works to heat up a room and what the top features are to look for in a device, we’ll now move on to our oil filled heater reviews.
+Now that you know how an oil filled radiator heater works to heat up a room and what the top features are to look for in a device, we’ll now move on to our oil filled heater reviews.

 Out of all of the portable radiator heaters you can buy today, these are the 10 best models we recommend.